Tudat/tudat/tutorials/jsonInterface/customJsonApp.rst

 The four basic steps in a JSON-based applications are:

   1. Create a :class:`JsonSimulationManager` object (line 6).
 This class takes two template arguments, the first being the type to be used for the independent variable (the epoch) and the second the scalar type for the state variable (position, velocity, mass, etc.).
 When these types are not specified, the default values (:class:`double`) are used, i.e. :literal:`JsonSimulationManager< >` is equivalent to :literal:`JsonSimulationManager< double, double >`.
+The input argument is the absolute or relative path to a JSON file.

+  .. note:: When creating a :class:`JsonSimulationManager` using this constructor, the current working directory is set to the directory in which the specified file is located.

   2. Set up the simulation (line 7).
-This can be done by providing the absolute or relative path to a JSON file, using the method :literal:`setUpFromJSONFile( const std::string& )`, or by providing the JSON object directly, using the method :literal:`setUpFromJSONObject( const nlohmann::json& )`.
-In this case, the :literal:`nlohmann::json` object can be created manually or parsed from an input file.

-  .. note:: When calling the method :literal:`setUpFromJSONFile( const std::string& )`, the current working directory is set to the directory in which the specified file is located.
+This uses the information contained in the JSON objects parsed from the specified input file to create all the settings objects necessary for the simulation (integrator, bodies, propagator, etc.).

-  3. Run the simulation (line 8).
+  3. Run the propagation (line 8).
 In addition to integrating the equations of motion, calling the method :literal:`run` this will also check whether there are unused keys, print messages and/or generate a file with all the settings that are going be used depending on the settings specified in the key :jsonkey:`options` of the JSON object.

   4. Export the results (line 9).
 Calling the method :literal:`exportResults` will generate the output files with the requested results specified in the key :jsonkey:`export` of the JSON object.